Intensity Fluctuation Spectra as a Design Guide for Nonlinear-Tolerant Constellation Shaping: Numerical Results

 \subsubsection{Dependence on Block Length}

 In order to understand how the width of the spectral dip changes with different block lengths, Equation~(\ref{eq:SpectralDipWidth}) can be used.
-Keeping the symbol rate constant at 32~Gbaud, the width of the spectral dip is modeled for different block lengths at different fiber lengths.
-The results are shown in Fig~\ref{fig:VaryingBL}, where it can be seen that the width of small block lengths is wider compared to larger block lengths.
-However, as the fiber length increases, the width of the spectral dip becomes narrower, and at large fiber distances, the width of all block lengths converges to a similar value.
-This is because the dispersion effect causes the pulse to spread out, which reduces the bandwidth of the energy signal PSD of the envelope.
+Keeping the symbol rate constant at 32~GBd, the width of the spectral dip is modeled for different block lengths at different fiber lengths.
+The results are shown in Fig.~\ref{fig:VaryingBL}, where it can be seen that the spectral dip is wider for shorter block lengths than for longer block lengths.
+However, as the fiber length increases, the spectral dip becomes narrower, and at large fiber distances, the spectral-dip widths for all block lengths converge to a similar value.
+This is because the dispersion effect causes the pulse to spread out, which reduces the bandwidth of the energy-signal PSD of the envelope.